Hülya Koçyiğit: Biography

 Koçyiğit's father is a Turkish immigrant from Bulgaria.
 She grew up in Istanbul and finished her secondary education in Ankara, where she attended Atatürk High School for Girls.
+After she then enrolled in Ankara Academy of State Art's ballet department for education in the arts, she continued ballet department of Istanbul City Conservatory.
 She joined Istanbul City Theatre during her middle education.
-She then enrolled in Ankara Academy of State Art's ballet department for education in the arts.
+After Muhsin Ertuğrul suggested, she studied in theatre department of Ankara State Conservatory.

 Koçyiğit decided to venture into cinema in 1963 after she was the runner-up in a beauty contest organized by the magazine Ses (literally: Sound).
 Her debut film was the 1964 Susuz Yaz (Dry Summer), which went on to win the Golden Bear Award at the 14th Berlin International Film Festival.
 This honor was the first of its kind ever bestowed upon a Turkish movie.
 Derman, a film she starred in was the first Turkish film that played in five continents.
 Kurbağalar, another of her famous films was the first Turkish movie that was sold to international televisions.
 She received the distinction of "Turkish state artist" in 1991.

 Lütfü Akad, Atıf Yılmaz, Şerif Gören, Metin Erksan, Orhan Aksoy, Memduh Ün, Ertem Eğilmez, Osman F. Seden, Halit Refiğ are some of the famous directors who have worked with Koçyiğit.

 Koçyiğit holds the distinction of being the Turkish actress of having won the most national and international awards and is probably, the most recognised face of the Turkish silver screen.
 Her movies between 1965 and 1974, her golden period, constantly captivated movie audiences.
 She was recognizable in many countries like Algeria, Greece, Iran, Lebanon.

-In 2009, she starred in the Turkish TV adaptation of the famous American series, The Golden Girls.
+In 2009, she starred in Altın Kızlar the Turkish TV adaptation of the famous American series, The Golden Girls.
 Koçyiğit played the role originated by Bea Arthur.

-She married in 1968 to Selim Soydan, then a Fenerbahçe S.K. footballer.
-The couple has a daughter named Gülşah.
+Her sisters Nilüfer Koçyiğit, Feryal Koçyiğit and her daughter Gülşah Alkoçlar were child actresses.
+She married in 1968 Selim Soydan, then a Fenerbahçe S.K. footballer.
+The couple has a daughter named Gülşah Alkoçlar.
+Her grandchild Neslişah Alkoçlar married actor Engin Altan Düzyatan.